davidcaron/pye57/README.md

 ## Installation

-On linux Windows or macos:
+On linux, Windows or Apple Silicon:

 `python -m pip install pye57`

+On macOS with Intel CPU you can try to build from source (advanced users):

 ## Building from source (for developers)